TomCallan/Widget-Board/src/widgets/custom/README.md

 ## Best Practices

 1. Follow the widget development guidelines in `docs/WIDGET_DEVELOPMENT.md`
-2. Ensure your widget type is unique
+2. Ensure your widget type starts with 'custom-' and is unique
 3. Include proper TypeScript types
 4. Handle errors gracefully
 5. Clean up resources in useEffect hooks